amaldev07/react_notes/setting_up_react_app.md

 2. Install npm
 3. once node and npm is ready
     npx create-react-app my-app
-give 'y when asked
-once this is installed
+    give 'y when asked, -> once this is installed
-4. to runt he app
+5. to runt he app
    cd my-app -> npm start
    noy the app will be available at localhost:3000